kubedos/kubedos/README.md

 ## Key idea: “Workloads” are OS images

-KubeDOS treats the OS itself like a workload artifact.
+KubeDos treats the OS itself like a workload artifact.

 You can manufacture:
 - a `master` image